 3.6 The author must have a record of prior publication in creative writing in the UK or Ireland.
-This means the author must previously have had works of prose fiction, drama or poetry published by an established print publisher or an established printed magazine in the UK or Ireland, or broadcast by a national radio station or in audio format in the UK or Ireland.
+This means the author must have had at least one work of prose fiction, drama or poetry previously published by an established print publisher or an established printed magazine in the UK or Ireland, or broadcast by a national radio station in the UK or Ireland.
 For the purpose of this clause 3 and for the avoidance of doubt:

-- 3.6.2 ‘established printed magazine’ means a periodical that is published regularly (monthly, bi-monthly, quarterly), that has been and is currently in circulation for at least the past 12 months, has an ISBN or ISSN number and is not self-published by the Entrant or otherwise;
+3.6.2 ‘established printed magazine’ means a national periodical that is published regularly (for example, monthly, bi-monthly or quarterly), that has been is in circulation and has been in circulation for at least the past 12 months, has an ISBN or ISSN number and is not self-published by the Entrant or otherwise;

-- 22.214.171.124 work published via commercial arrangement through which the publisher is paid (in monetary or in kind) by the author;
+126.96.36.199 work published via a commercial arrangement through which the publisher is paid (in money or in kind) by the author;

-3.7 Entrants warrant that the Entry is original; entirely the author’s own work, does not infringe any existing copyright, moral rights or any other rights of any third party, contains nothing obscene, libellous, unlawful, defamatory or anything which TNL may otherwise deem to be inappropriate and the Entrant warrants that the Entry is suitable for publication in The Sunday Times in any media it deems appropriate, including but not limited to, the Sunday Times Online, eBook, audiobook or any other digital or print form of publication.
+3.7 Entrants warrant that their Entry is original, entirely the author’s own work, does not infringe any existing copyright, moral rights or any other rights of any third party and contains nothing obscene, libellous, unlawful, defamatory or anything which TNL may otherwise deem to be inappropriate, and the Entrant warrants that the Entry is suitable for publication in The Sunday Times in any media form it deems appropriate, including but not limited to, The Sunday Times Online, eBook, audiobook or any other digital or print form of publication.

-3.8 The Award is not open to employees of TNL, publishers of The Sunday Times (referred to herein as TNL or The Sunday Times), any of its associated, affiliated or subsidiary companies, Audible, the Administrators, or anyone connected with the Award (except by authors represented by a publisher or agent affiliated with the Award) or their direct family members.
+3.8 The Award is not open to employees of TNL,, any of its associated, affiliated or subsidiary companies, Audible, the Administrators, or anyone connected with the Award (except by authors represented by a publisher or agent affiliated with the Award) or their direct family members.

 3.9 Entries are limited to stories written in English.
 Translations of short stories originally published in languages other than English are not eligible for the Award.

-3.11 Authors currently serving a term of imprisonment are ineligible for the Award.
+3.11 Authors currently serving a term of imprisonment are ineligible to submit an Entry..

 3.12 Entries must be submitted in the author’s own name.

-3.13 Following submission of an Entry to the Award, Entries should not be published or submitted for publication in any other UK or ROI national newspaper, magazine, anthology or by way of audiobook or podcast.
-Any Entry subsequently published in another UK or ROI national newspaper, magazine, anthology or as an audiobook or part of a podcast (unless scheduled for such publication prior to Entry) between the opening of submissions and the announcement of the Award will not be eligible for the Award.
+3.13 Following submission of an Entry to the Award, Entries should not be published or submitted for publication in any other UK or Irish national newspaper, magazine, anthology or by way of audiobook or podcast.
+Any Entry subsequently published in another UK or Ireland national newspaper, magazine, anthology, audiobook or part of a podcast (unless scheduled for such publication prior to Entry) between the opening of submissions and the announcement of the Award will not be eligible for the Award.

-4.1 Entrants retain all rights to their entries, but by submitting a story for the Award; Entrants acknowledge and agree that the winning, shortlisted, and/or any other Entrant grants to TNL, its affiliates, licensees (including Audible), successors and assigns (“TNL Parties”) a worldwide sub-licensable, perpetual, transferable, non-exclusive, royalty free licence to use the Entry in any way whatsoever including but not limited to, public performance, public display, publishing, reproduction, communication to the public, amendment, abridgement, or modification of the Entry or any part of the Entry, transmission and distribution of the Entry or any part of the Entry (either as an individual Entry and/or with other Entries and/or other third party content) on and through the website www.thesundaytimes.co.uk or any website, app or other digital product associated with any of the TNL Parties (whether or not only available to subscribers) and/or on and through any online store and/or app/e-book store (including but not limited to Amazon and/or Audible and/or iTunes and/or Google Play) and/or any newspaper or other publication published or owned by any TNL Parties in its different present and future forms for example newsprint, Braille, talking book, podcast, audio download, audiobook, electronic databases, e-paper, mobile device application, electronic media or website including mobile form or any other facsimile or derivative versions in any medium;
+4.1 Entrants retain all rights to their entries, but by submitting a story for the Award; Entrants acknowledge and agree that the winning, shortlisted, and/or any other Entrant grants to TNL, its affiliates, licensees (including Audible), successors and assigns (“TNL Parties”) a worldwide sub-licensable, perpetual, transferable, non-exclusive, royalty free licence to use the Entry in any way whatsoever including but not limited to, public performance, public display, publishing, reproduction, communication to the public, amendment, abridgement, or modification of the Entry or any part of the Entry, transmission and distribution of the Entry or any part of the Entry (either as an individual Entry, with other Entries and/or other third party content) on and through the website www.thesundaytimes.co.uk or any website, app or other digital product associated with any of the TNL Parties (whether or not only available to subscribers), and/or on and through any online store, app/e-book store (including but not limited to Amazon, Audible, iTunes and/or Google Play), and/or any newspaper or other publication published or owned by any TNL Parties in its different present and future forms, for example newsprint, Braille, talking book, podcast, audio download, audiobook, electronic databases, e-paper, mobile device application, electronic media or website, including mobile form or any other facsimile or derivative versions in any medium.

 4.4 TNL may also (but is not obliged to) enter into arrangements with third parties to publish and distribute the Selection in some or all of the Media.
 In that event, TNL will contact the Entrant in relation to such arrangements, and the Entrant may enter into any required agreements with TNL and the third party in relation to that publication and distribution.